All Episodes

 Because this no labels group is going to end up illustrating what a fraudulent idea that whole concept is.

-And piper partisanship is is asynchronous.
+And Piper partisanship is asynchronous.

-This is just code lingo for they lost the last election, and that liberalism has been discredited.
+This is just code lingo for they lost the last election and that liberalism has been discredited.

 This is all about liberals trying to reinvent themselves and come back to life in the midst of a shellacking.

-And they're on the ropes here if if we don't let up and if this is done right.
+And they're on the ropes here if we don't let up and if this is done right.

-You know, the people uh you know them, they don't like the bickering, they don't like confrontation, they just don't like the argument.
+You know, the people, you know them, they don't like the bickering.

 They have to know that they're being sucked in and they're suckers.